16cconway/proj2/README.md

 * `sys`
   * Used to handle errors and printing them to the console
 * `proj2.modify_strings`
-  * Developer created script that contains functions for string manipulation
+  * Developer created script that contains functions for string manipulation--
-* `proj2.stack`
-  * Developer created class of Stack to represent the stack data structure
-* `proj2.get_count`
-  * Developer created script that contains a function to get the number of operators and number of operands of given string
 * `typing`
-  * Used to specify type hints of TextIO for conversion function
+  * Used to specify type hints of TextIO for starter function
 * `time`
   * Used to calculate run time metrics for later analysis
 * `proj2.runtime_metric`